COVIDSchoolDataHub/StateAssmtDataRepository/Version 1.1/state code/Wyoming/README.md

 If you are running into errors with the WY_EDFacts files, run WY_Cleaning.do again before trying to run WY_EDFACTS (You shouldn't have to run the NCES file).
 Running the EDFacts files back to back can cause type errors.

 In its current form WY_Cleaning.do automatically runs the subsequent files.
 To run them individually, delete/comment out the final two lines.

+## Updates
+- 6/27/24: Updated AssmtType to Regular and alt using the WY_StateTask_Jun24 do-file.
+This should be incorporated into the cleaning do-file at a later date.